VR-Scott/darkly/10_brute_force_login_admin/Resources/brute_force_login_admin.md

 # Fix:

-Better password requirements would make a bruteforce attack a lot more difficult.
+Better password requirements would make a bruteforce attack a lot more difficult.<br>
 Using POST instead of GET also makes it more difficult for malicious users to see how the info is passed.